 Affordable Connectivity Program eligibility

-According to a press release (opens in new tab) put out by the White House, under the Affordable Connectivity Program eligible households can also receive a one-time discount of up to $100 to purchase a laptop (opens in new tab), desktop computer (opens in new tab) or tablet (opens in new tab) from participating providers if the households contributes more than$10 and less than $50 towards the purchase price.
+According to a press release put out by the White House, under the Affordable Connectivity Program eligible households can also receive a one-time discount of up to $100 to purchase a laptop, desktop computer or tablet from participating providers if the households contributes more than$10 and less than $50 towards the purchase price.

 To be eligible for the program, a household's income must be at or below 200 percent of the Federal Poverty Guidelines.
 Households that participate in assistance programs such as SNAP, Medicaid, Federal Public Housing Assistance are also eligible for the Affordable Connectivity Program.